DrPaulBrewer/find-zero-range/README.md

 Using find-zero-range with a function that is decreasing may or may not throw an error and could yield invalid results.

 Using find-zero-range on functions that achieve f(x)===0 for only one point value x will yield only approximate results.
 Typically a single point interval return looks like [23,23] is to one side or the other of the actual zero.
-The actual zero might be at x=23.001 or x=22.999
+For instnace, the actual zero might be at x=23.001 or x=22.999 or some other nearby value within the tolerance band.
+Functions that are technically never zero but jump across zero will also return a point like result near the jump.

 findZeroRange uses bisection internally, not Newton's method, and therefore is relatively insensitive to discontinuities or misbehavior in the rate of change of f.